-School groups can complete several mini-quest activities and get a special Keji souvenir!
+School groups can complete several mini-quest activities and get a special Kejimkujik souvenir!

-Complete at least 4 activities in the booklet and become an official Kejimkujik Xplorer and receive a certificate and special limited edition souvenir.
+Complete at least 4 activities in the booklet to become an official Kejimkujik Xplorer and receive a certificate and special limited edition souvenir.

 2. Hike some trails – recommended for age 8+

 Hiking is one of the most popular activities at Kejijkujik.
 Trails at the main park and at Kejimkujik Seaside will lead your group through an incredible variety of habitats and scenery to places of cultural and historical significance.